 - Invasion – The records confirmed that the Sathars were the invaders one thousand year ago and they assaulted the planet with devastating weapons.

 - The Templars – The records documented the beginning of the war up to a single point – The arrival of the Templars.
 Records of the Templars described them as an illuminati-like myth of power psions that control major parts of Eorna society.
-Apparently they did reveal themselves to save try and save the Eorna.
+Apparently they revealed themselves to try and save the Eorna homeworld.

 - The Sky Was Different – Images from the records showed that the sky was different at that time, as if the nebula was not present at the time of the recordings.

-Resting the night outside the ruins, the party woke up to the site of being surrounded by a new alien race – the Ul-mor.
+Resting the night outside the ruins, the party awoke to the site of being surrounded by a new alien race – the Ul-Mor.

-By this time, it had become the party’s mission to get to this outpost where the hope to find at least some supplies and vehicles to take from these pirates.
-However, they had no intelligence on where they were going or exactly how to get there.
-Indigenous and intelligent lifeforms may be a great help in gathering that intelligence so making friends with the Ul-Mor became important.
+By this time, it had become the party’s mission to get to the outpost where they hoped to find at least some supplies and vehicles to acquire from the Star Devils.
+However, they had no intelligence on where the outpost was or exactly how to get there.
+Indigenous intelligent lifeforms may be a great help in gathering that intelligence.
+Making friends with the Ul-Mor became a priority.

 In order for them to trust the party, the Ul-Mor had several rituals that the party had to go through.
-Eventually, this lead to the Ritual of Truth, the Game of Shark-Spikes and then the Ritual of Cleansing.
+These eventually included the Ritual of Truth, the Game of Grabbing Shark-Spikes and finally the Ritual of Cleansing.
 The Ul-mor proved to be useful but also a hindrance at the same times.
 The following was learned during the interaction with the Ul-Mor

-- The Pirates – They consider the newcomers as enemies, as they hunt Ul-mor down regularly.
+- The Pirates – The Ul-Mor considered the newcomers as enemies, as they hunt the Ul-Mor down regularly.
 As part of their rituals, the party had to prove they were not with the newcomers.

-- The Backdoor – They explained they had information on a backdoor to the outpost that the party could use but were not completely forthcoming on its location or nature.
+- The Backdoor – The Ul-Mor explained they had information on a secret backdoor to the outpost that the party could use but were not completely forthcoming on its location or nature.
 The outpost resided on a cliff that is very hard to access without flying machines, and it resides in some ancient ruins that the Ul-mor deems sacred.

-- Other Races – The Ul-mor indicated there are other races on this work – The Kurabanda and the Edestekai.
+- Other Races – The Ul-mor indicated there are other races on this world – the Kurabanda and the Edestekai.

-- The Kurahanda were vicious polar opposites of the Ul-mor living in the jungles to the north
+- The Kurabanda were furred savages living in the jungles to the north.

-- The Edestekai are apparently few but serve some kind of god figure and guide the select few Ul-mor to oneness
+- The Edestekai are few but serve some kind of god-figure and guide the select few Ul-Mor to oneness

 - Ancient Weapon – On the final ritual – Ritual of Cleansing – the group discovered yet another Eorna ruin.
 It appeared to be the remains of a planetary defense system utilizing hundreds of large mountain-sized crystalline nodes along the surface of the planet.
-This apparently was in response to the on-coming onslaught of the Sathar that eventually befell them, but unfortunately it was not completed in time.
+This apparently was in response to the on-coming invasion of the Sathar that eventually befell them.
+Unfortunately it was not completed in time.

 The Back Gate

-The back door was actually an ancient teleportation gate embedded in the side of a mountain.
-And it was “guarded” but two immense creatures called Quickdeaths.
+The Back Gate was actually an ancient teleportation gate embedded in the side of a mountain.
+And it was guarded but two immense creatures called Quickdeaths.

-Dispatching the quickdeaths (and their mother), the party finagled their way into opening the gate and found themselves teleporting deep into a mountain they hoped was the right now.
+Dispatching the quickdeaths (and their much larger mother), the party finagled their way into opening the gate and found themselves teleported deep into a mountain.
+They could only hope it was the right one.

-The catacombs proved to be vast.
+The catacombs underneath the mountain proved to be vast.
 Encountered first was a mad soldier and his enemy, the alien combat android.
-Both had come through the gate ages ago and he has seen it his mission to keep the android from the gate (which was in fact broken beyond repair).
-Little did they know that the android was a killing machine of incredible ability and guile but also damage – convinced he could not penetrate the simple wall built by the soldier.
+Both had come through the gate decades ago.
+The mad soldier had seen it his mission to keep the android from the gate (which was in fact broken beyond repair).
+Little did they know that the android was a killing machine of incredible ability and guile but also damaged – convinced he could not penetrate the simple wall built by the soldier.

 The Underground River

-Continuing their trek across the river, their raft was not hold together well and they were getting desperate.
-As if hearing their prayers, a large multi-ored sailing vessel came of the haze of the darkness.
+Continuing their trek across the river, their raft was not holding together well, They were getting desperate.
+As if hearing their prayers, a large multi-ored sailing vessel came out of the dark haze.
 It pulled alongside their raft and allowed them to board.
-Aboard, they found a number of different creatures, so animals while others primitive sapients as crew – all working together in one hive mind.
+Aboard, they found a number of different creatures acting as crew – some animals while others primitive sapients.
+All were working together diligently as if in one hive mind.

-The captain was something wholly different. it identified itself as a Zethra, a race of mentally powered slavers.
+The captain was something wholly different.
+It identified itself as a Zethra, a ancient race of mentally powered slavers.
 The entire crew was under it’s mental control.
-However, he wished to add to his rew and was attempting to dominate the party.
-However, despite dominating one, the others were able to broker a deal with him.
+However, he wished to add to his crew and was attempting to dominate the party.
+However, despite dominating one, the party was able to broker a deal with the Zethra Slaver.
 They would bring him new slaves to dominate.
 He bound them to the deal mentally, and the Zethra allowed them to leave.

 - The facility that was under this mountain at one time was here to study one of many alien starships that were found imbedded in the crust of the planet, crashing here millenia before the Eorna.
 These alien spacecraft were all crystal-tech based.